llHoYall/hConfig/docs/tips/linux_commands.md

     stat
     tree
   -d, -depth    : Process each directory's contents before the directory itself.
-  -name pattern : Base of file name matches shell pattern.
+  -name PATTERN : Base of file name matches shell pattern.
-  -type c       : File is of type c.
-To search for more than one type at once, you can supply the combined list of type letters separated by a comma ','.
+  -type C       : File is of type C. To search for more than one type at once, you can supply the combined list of type letters separated by a comma ','.
     b   block (buffered special)
     c   character (unbuffered special)
     d   directory